Discovering...

 The right gear transforms a good birding trip into a great one.
 Here is what to pack for Morocco.

 Your primary birding tool.
-8x42 for wider field of view in forests; 10x42 for extra reach in open desert and wetlands.
-Waterproof models withstand Morocco's dust and occasional rain.
+8x42 models give wider field of view for forest birding; 10x42 offer extra reach in open desert and wetlands.
+Waterproof construction withstands Morocco's dust and coastal salt spray.

 Quality pairs from 2,000 MAD; premium from 8,000 MAD

 Critical for wetland birding where distances are long.
-A 20-60x zoom scope on a stable tripod transforms your lagoon and estuary visits.
-Essential for identifying distant waders and raptors.
+A 20-60x zoom scope on a stable tripod transforms your experience at Merja Zerga, Oualidia, and Dayet Srji.
+Indispensable for identifying distant waders and raptors soaring overhead.

 Compact scopes from 3,500 MAD; quality tripod from 1,500 MAD

 Collins Bird Guide (Svensson et al.) covers all Moroccan species and is the standard reference.
-For North African specialties, supplement with "Where to Watch Birds in Morocco" by Patrick and Fedora Bergier.
+For site-specific information, supplement with "Where to Watch Birds in Morocco" by Patrick and Fedora Bergier, which details access routes and seasonal timings.

 From 350 MAD per guide book

-A DSLR or mirrorless camera with a 400mm+ lens for bird photography.
-Morocco's clear light and confiding species make it excellent for bird photography.
-Bring dust protection for desert work.
+A DSLR or mirrorless camera with a 400mm+ telephoto lens for bird photography.
+Morocco's clear light and often confiding species make it an outstanding destination for bird photography.
+Bring lens hoods and dust protection for desert fieldwork.

 Entry telephoto setups from 8,000 MAD

 Wide-brimmed hat, SPF 50 sunscreen, lightweight long-sleeved shirts.
-Khaki or olive colors help you blend in.
-Layered clothing for Atlas highlands where temperatures drop sharply.
+Khaki or olive colors help you blend into scrub habitats.
+Layer for Atlas highlands where temperatures drop sharply after sunset, even in summer.

 From 200 MAD for basics

-A waterproof field notebook for on-the-spot notes. eBird (free app) is excellent for logging sightings and contributing to citizen science.
-Merlin Bird ID helps with identification of unfamiliar species.
+A waterproof field notebook for sketches and on-the-spot notes. eBird (free app) is the standard for logging sightings and contributing to citizen science.
+Merlin Bird ID helps with identification when you encounter unfamiliar species away from your scope.

 Free apps; notebook from 30 MAD